ksivamuthu/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/native-api/model.md

 - **NSData:** JSON doesn't support binary data, so the data will be encoded as Base64 and stored as a string.
 (The size and CPU overhead of the conversion make this inefficient for large data.
 Consider using an attachment instead.)
 - **Other CBLModel classes:** You can create a one-to-one references to another model object by declaring a persistent property whose type is a CBLModel subclass.
 The value will be persisted as a JSON string containing the document ID of the model object.
 - **NSArray:** An NSArray is saved as a JSON array, with each element of the array converted to JSON according to the rules in this section.
 When reading a JSON array from a document, however, it can be ambiguous what type of object to use; there are annotations that can customize that.
 See below.
-- **Any class implementing CBLJSONEncoding:** `CBLJSONEncoding` is an Objective-C protocol defined by Couchbase Lite.
+- **Any class implementing CBLJSONEncoding:** `CBLJSONEncoding` is a protocol defined by Couchbase Lite.
 Any class of yours that implements this protocol can be used as the type of a persistent property; CBLModel will call the CBLJSONEncoding API to tell the object to convert itself to/from JSON.

-> **Note:** If an object-valued property has a value of `nil`, its corresponding JSON property will be left out entirely when saving the document; it will _not_ be written with a JSON `null` as a value.
-Similarly, any missing property in the JSON will be converted to a nil or 0 or false value in Objective-C.
+If an object-valued property has a value of `nil`, its corresponding JSON property will be left out entirely when saving the document; it will _not_ be written with a JSON `null` as a value.
+Similarly, any missing property in the JSON will be converted to a nil or 0 or false value.

-> **Note:** If a JSON value read from a document has a type that's incompatible with the corresponding model property — like a string when the property type is `int` — the model property will be set to the appropriate empty value (`0`, `false`, or `nil`).
+If a JSON value read from a document has a type that's incompatible with the corresponding model property — like a string when the property type is `int` — the model property will be set to the appropriate empty value (`0`, `false`, or `nil`).
 If you need stricter type matching, you should add a validation function to the Database, to ensure that documents have the correct JSON property types.

 ### Array element types